 nbn™ supplied equipment may be installed in several different ways depending on your premises.
-The image below shows the two main combination of nbn™ supplied equipment for a HFC connection, including installation without a pay TV service and installation with a splitter for pay TV.
+The image below shows the two main combinations of nbn™ supplied equipment for an HFC connection, including installation without a pay TV service and installation with a splitter for pay TV.

-You will need to plug in your nbn™ HFC Connection Box.
-Ensure the coaxial cable connection is plugged in via the included white cable from the back of the HFC Connection Box.
+You will need to plug in your nbn™ HFC Connection Device.
+Ensure the coaxial cable connection is plugged in via the included white cable from the back of the HFC Connection Device.
 The other end of the white coaxial cable should plug into the cable wall outlet or socket in your premises.

-If the POWER, DOWNSTREAM, UPSTREAM, ONLINE lights on the front of the HFC Connection Box do not turn solid green within 10 minutes, please contact our support team for troubleshooting.
+If the POWER, DOWNSTREAM, UPSTREAM, ONLINE lights on the front of the HFC Connection Device do not turn solid green within 10 minutes, please contact our support team for troubleshooting.

 plug in your BYO modem/router

 Take your modem/router’s power supply cable and use it to connect your modem/router’s power port to an electrical outlet.
-Switch the powerpoint on.
+Switch the power outlet on.

 The Ethernet cable is larger than a telephone cable.
-DO NOT use the telephone cable to plug in your modem/router to the nbn™ HFC Connection Box.
+DO NOT use the telephone cable to plug in your modem/router to the nbn™ HFC Connection Device.

 connect and configure your BYO modem/router